LangStream/documentation/configuration-resources/messaging/README.md

 # Messaging Brokers

-LangStream supports both Apache Kafka and Apache Pulsar as message brokers to store and exchange data between agents.
+LangStream supports both [Apache Kafka](https://kafka.apache.org) and [Apache Pulsar](https://pulsar.apache.org) as message brokers to store and exchange data between agents.

+There is also experimental support for [Pravega.io](https://pravega.io).

 A LangStream application chooses the message broker at deployment time, and the choice is made in the instance.yaml file.